BlockcertsSmartContract/cert-deployer/README.md

 In conclusion, using the cert-deployer, paired with the cert-issuer and -verifier linked above, restores the natural blockchain guarantees by moving the revocation and identity administration to the blockchain – i.e. to a smart contract.

-## How deploying smart contract works

-Potential issuers find our suggested sample contract in the data directory in the repository which gets first compiled from source and deployed afterwards.
-This contracts is, again, just a suggestion and can of course be modified without limiting the codes functionality – adequate modifications implied and some adjustments of the cert-issuer and verifier may be required as well.

-After deploying the contract, the cert-deployer links the contract to the potential issuer's ens domain – more specific adds the contracts address to address field within the ens entry.
-This input, can of course be changed when deploying another contract of course, but note that addresses can only be overwritten.
-A certain ens domain can only point to one f.e. contract.

-Please make sure you enter the right inputs as i.a. connection data names and paths respectively.

-## Setting the deployer up

-We highly recommend to use the cert-deployer within a virtual environment!
-After activating the virtual environment, please execute:

-`$ python setup.py install`

-All necessary dependencies will be installed afterwards.
-Further required are also the setups of an ethereum wallet (the wallet has to be registered in the ethereum chain that being intended to be used later) and an according ens domain.

-The last step do be executed is completing the configuration within the conf_eth.ini file and, if desired, adjusting the smart contract.

-Summarizing:
-1. clone github repo `$ git clone https://github.com/flamestro/cert-deployer.git`
-1. install dependencies within virtualenv `$ python setup.py install`
-1. add required information incl. paths and connection data in conf_eth.ini
-1. deploy smart contract `$ python deploy.py`